Work

 Quick answer

-The Global Talent Stream is a faster stream of the Temporary Foreign Worker Program for innovative employers hiring highly skilled talent, often in tech.
-The employer still obtains an LMIA, but it is expedited, and eligible workers get around two-week work-permit processing.
-It uses Category A (referral-based) and Category B (occupations-list based).
+The Global Talent Stream (GTS)is a faster stream of Canada's Temporary Foreign Worker Program that lets innovative employers hire highly skilled talent, often in tech, on an expedited timeline.
+The employer still obtains an LMIA, but it is processed on a faster service standard, and eligible workers get around two-week work-permit processing under the Global Skills Strategy.
+The Global Talent Stream runs through two routes: Category A (referral-based) and Category B (Global Talent Occupations List based).
+It is a faster LMIA, not an LMIA exemption.

 Key takeaways